milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Welcome dinner.md

 Annelise: "Hmm, let's cut the potatoes.
 I'll handle it!"

 *Once Akira finishes cleaning the vegetables, Annelise drags the colander of cleaned vegetables over to a cutting board.
-Scurrying over to a kitchen drawer, she starts digging around for a knife."
+Scurrying over to a kitchen drawer, she starts digging around for a knife.*

 Annelise: "Hmm, where could it be. . ."